karttur/basin_extract_docs/_posts/2020/2020-10-24-basin-delineate-00a.markdown

 The next sections below explain in detail how to use GRASS for identifying and filling land locked "no data" regions.
 If you only want to run the process, all the commands are summarized further down.
 The best alternative, however, is to use the Python package [basin_extract](https://github.com/karttur/basin_extract) to generate the script for you, also explained further down.

-Once you have filled the land locked "no data" holes you can use [r.fill.dir](https://grass.osgeo.org/grass78/manuals/r.fill.dir.html) to fill them up with more realistic elevation values, the topic of parts [1b](../basin-delineate-01b) and [1c](../basin-delineate-01c).
-For running the watershed analysis in [stage 2](../basin-delineate-02), it is, however, enough to assign a low elevation (i.e. 0) to the "no data" holes.
+Once you have filled the land locked "no data" holes you can use [r.fill.dir](https://grass.osgeo.org/grass78/manuals/r.fill.dir.html) or [r.hydrodem](https://grass.osgeo.org/grass78/manuals/addons/r.hydrodem.html) to fill them up with more realistic elevation values, the topic of parts [0b](../basin-delineate-00b) and [0c](../basin-delineate-00c).
+For running the watershed analysis in [stage 1](../basin-delineate-01) and [stage 2](../basin-delineate-02), it is, however, enough to assign a low elevation (i.e. 0) to the "no data" holes.

 ### Make the target directory